dps923/winter2017/notes/week_08/monday.md

 The following is a summary of the important parts of the URL Loading System Programming Guide, as well as the class reference documents for NSURLSession and others.

-> Content copied directly/verbatim from the Apple documentation is <span style="color:#0000ff;">blue-coloured</span>.
+> Content copied directly/verbatim from the Apple documentation is shown in quoted block style

-<span style="color:#0000ff;">The URL loading system is a set of classes and protocols that allow your app to access content referenced by a URL.</span>
+> The URL loading system is a set of classes and protocols that allow your app to access content referenced by a URL.

-<span style="color:#0000ff;">The most commonly used classes in the URL loading system allow your app to retrieve the content of a URL from the source.
-In iOS 7 and later or OS X v10.9 and later, NSURLSession is the preferred API for new code that performs URL requests.</span> Old code examples and search engine results will use other classes (NSURLConnection, AFNetworking).
+> The most commonly used classes in the URL loading system allow your app to retrieve the content of a URL from the source.
+In iOS 7 and later or OS X v10.9 and later, NSURLSession is the preferred API for new code that performs URL requests.
+Old code examples and search engine results will use other classes (NSURLConnection, AFNetworking).
 While useful and instructive, you should not rely on old code examples.

-<span style="color:#0000ff;">The URL loading classes use two helper classes that provide additional metadata—one for the request itself (NSURLRequest) and one for the server’s response (NSURLResponse).</span>
+> The URL loading classes use two helper classes that provide additional metadata—one for the request itself (NSURLRequest) and one for the server’s response (NSURLResponse).

-<span style="color:#0000ff;">The NSURLSession class and related classes provide an API for downloading content via HTTP.
+> The NSURLSession class and related classes provide an API for downloading content via HTTP.
 Like most networking APIs, the NSURLSession API is highly asynchronous.
-If you use the default, system-provided delegate, you must provide a completion handler block that returns data to your app when a transfer finishes successfully or with an error. </span>
+If you use the default, system-provided delegate, you must provide a completion handler block that returns data to your app when a transfer finishes successfully or with an error.

-<span style="color:#0000ff;">The NSURLSession API supports three types of sessions.</span> We will use the “default session” type.
+> The NSURLSession API supports three types of sessions.
+We will use the “default session” type.

-<span style="color:#0000ff;">Within a session, the NSURLSession class supports three types of tasks: data tasks, download tasks, and upload tasks.</span> We will mostly use “data tasks”.
+> Within a session, the NSURLSession class supports three types of tasks: data tasks, download tasks, and upload tasks.
+We will mostly use “data tasks”.

-<span style="color:#0000ff;">The NSURLSession API provides a wide range of configuration options.
-Most settings are contained in a separate configuration object</span> (which is an instance of NSURLSessionConfiguration).
+> The NSURLSession API provides a wide range of configuration options.
+Most settings are contained in a separate configuration object (which is an instance of NSURLSessionConfiguration).

-For many of our getting-started examples, <span style="color:#0000ff;">when you instantiate <span style="color:#333333;">an NSURLSession</span> object, you specify the following: </span>
+For many getting-started examples, when you instantiate an NSURLSession object, you specify the following:

-1.  <span style="color:#0000ff;">A configuration object that governs the behavior of that session and the tasks within it</span>
+1. A configuration object that governs the behavior of that session and the tasks within it
-2.  <span style="color:#0000ff;">Optionally, a delegate object</span>; however, we will use _nil_. <span style="color:#0000ff;">If you do not provide a delegate, the NSURLSession object uses a system-provided delegate. </span>
+2. Optionally, a delegate object; however, we will use _nil_.
+If you do not provide a delegate, the NSURLSession object uses a system-provided delegate.
 3. The name of an _operation queue_ that performs the task specified in the _completion handler block_.
-We will use _[NSOperationQueue mainQueue]_.
+We will use _NSOperationQueue.mainQueue_.

-<span style="color:#0000ff;">Your app can provide the request body content for an HTTP POST request in three ways.</span> We will use an NSData object.
+> Your app can provide the request body content for an HTTP POST request in three ways.
+We will use an NSData object.

-<span style="color:#0000ff;">To upload body content with an NSData object, your app calls … the uploadTaskWithRequest:fromData:completionHandler: method to create an upload task, and provides request body data through the fromData parameter.  </span>
+> To upload body content with an NSData object, your app calls … the uploadTask(with: URLRequest, from: Data, completionHandler:) method to create an upload task, and provides request body data through the from:Data parameter.

-<span style="color:#0000ff;">The session object computes the Content-Length header based on the size of the data object.</span>
+> The session object computes the Content-Length header based on the size of the data object.

-<span style="color:#0000ff;">Your app must provide any additional header information that the server might require—content type, for example—as part of the URL request object.</span>
+> Your app must provide any additional header information that the server might require—content type, for example—as part of the URL request object.

-<span style="color:#0000ff;">**Life Cycle of a URL Session with System-Provided Delegates**</span>
+> **Life Cycle of a URL Session with System-Provided Delegates**

 Here is the basic sequence of method calls that your app must make and completion handler calls that your app receives when using NSURLSession with the system-provided delegate:

-<span style="color:#0000ff;">1\.
-Create a session configuration. </span>
+1. Create a session configuration.

-<span style="color:#0000ff;">2\.
-Create a session, specifying a configuration object, a nil delegate</span>, and an operation queue.
+2. Create a session, specifying a configuration object, a nil delegate, and an operation queue.

-<span style="color:#0000ff;">3\.
-Create task objects within a session that each represent a resource request.</span> Write a completion handler block.
+3. Create task objects within a session that each represent a resource request.
+Write a completion handler block.

-<span style="color:#0000ff;">Each task starts out in a suspended state.
-After your app calls resume on the task, it begins downloading the specified resource.</span>
+> Each task starts out in a suspended state.
+After your app calls resume on the task, it begins downloading the specified resource.

-<span style="color:#0000ff;">When a task completes, the NSURLSession object calls the task’s completion handler.</span>
+> When a task completes, the NSURLSession object calls the task’s completion handler.

-<span style="color:#0000ff;">When your app no longer needs a session, invalidate it by calling _finishTasksAndInvalidate_ (to allow outstanding tasks to finish before invalidating the object).</span>
+> When your app no longer needs a session, invalidate it by calling _finishTasksAndInvalidate_ (to allow outstanding tasks to finish before invalidating the object).

-> <span style="color:#0000ff;">Note: NSURLSession does not report server errors through the error parameter.
-The only errors your app receives through the error parameter are client-side errors, such as being unable to resolve the hostname or connect to the host. </span>
+> Note: NSURLSession does not report server errors through the error parameter.
+The only errors your app receives through the error parameter are client-side errors, such as being unable to resolve the hostname or connect to the host.

->
-> <span style="color:#0000ff;">Server-side errors are reported through the HTTP status code in the NSHTTPURLResponse object. </span>
+> Server-side errors are reported through the HTTP status code in the NSHTTPURLResponse object.